sgmurphy/wordpress-plugins/minimal-coming-soon-maintenance-mode/readme.txt

 Yes and no. When activated it enables itself across the entire WP-MU network.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/minimal-coming-soon-maintenance-mode)

 == Screenshots ==

 1. Fast & intuitive interface lets you create coming soon pages in minutes